kahnchana/mvu/README.md

 Our full MVU framework requires EgoSchema videos for inference and involves multiple pretrained models.
 Refer to next section for using it.

+## Likelihood Selection (LS)
+Given access to network logits, LS can easily be implemented.
+We refer the reader to our `calc_loglikelihood` method in `notebooks/utils.py` for the PyTorch implementation.
+Two working examples are presented in each of our notebooks in the above section.
+Note that when applying in a different task, this selection setup maybe sensitive to the prompt nature.

 ## Installation

 1. Clone our repository